Exodus 3:1-12 (2)

 Moses saw a bush on fire and talked with God.
 Numerous individuals in the Bible experienced God in noticeable structures, although not human.
 Abraham saw the smoking firepot and a torch flaming (Genesis 15:17).
 Jacob grappled with a man (Genesis 32:24-29).
 God drove the children of Israel through the wilderness with fire and cloud as pillars.
-Such appearances God used to direct His people, energize them, and demonstrate that He was reliable.
+Such appearances God used to direct His people, to energize them, and to demonstrate that He was reliable.

 In verses 5-8:

 Moses took off his shoes and secured his face when God told him to.
 Removing the shoes was an indication of veneration, demonstrating unworthiness of himself before God.
 God is our sovereign Lord, to move toward Him pointlessly is indicating an absence of regard and genuineness.
 While worshiping God, do we approach Him in a casual manner, or as a welcomed visitor before a king?
 We ought to modify our perspectives when coming before God for anything.
 (Genesis 28:16-17, Exodus 19:12, Joshua 5:15, Acts 7:33, Genesis 31:42, Deuteronomy 6:3)